Emmie Stamell, RYT, C. Ay.

 I am a graduate of the Ayurvedic Institute where I studied with esteemed Ayurvedic physicians Dr. Vasant Lad, Dr. Claudia Welch, and Dr. Robert Svoboda.
 With over 1,000 hours of training in Ayurveda, I offer consultations, workshops, and infuse my yoga classes with the principles of Ayurveda .

 Bodywork is an important component of healthcare, and treatments are traditionally recommended in Ayurvedic protocol.
-I completed 400 hours of massage therapy training at The World School for Massage and Holistic Healing Arts in San Francisco and practiced as a massage therapist while living there.
-Upon request I see clients for bodywork.
+I completed 400 hours of massage therapy training at The World School for Massage and Holistic Healing Arts in San Francisco and I integrate bodywork into private sessions when appropriate.

-I also worked as a mental health counselor in a Boston-area psychiatric hospital for four years supporting patients with yoga and mindfulness meditation.
+I also worked as a mental health counselor in a Boston-area psychiatric hospital for four years.
 My approach to mental health is informed by both the western psychoanalytical model and by eastern philosophy.
 As we gain insight and let go of judgement toward ourselves and others, an organic baseline of compassion is unveiled.
-It then becomes possible to navigate the changing stream of thoughts, emotions and life's unpredictable circumstances with an inner calm and ease of well-being.
+I have found that compassion coupled with mindfulness makes it possible to navigate the changing stream of thoughts, emotions and life's unpredictable circumstances with an inner calm and ease of well-being.